 Aksel Lund Svindal, Eva Walkner are – beside many others – Douchebags ambassadors.
 How can a small company from Norway afford to pay them?

 Aksel is actually a partner in the company.
-And as of today we have around 200 top athletes using our bags for their everyday use and we continue to expand every year.
+And as of today we have around 200 top athletes using our douchebag backpack for their everyday use and we continue to expand every year.
 We have managed to achieve this despite the fact, that we are still a small company and don’t have the budget to offer financial compensation; instead we provide them with bags.

-And it’s an amazing feeling, having people coming to us, asking to be a part of the Douchebgas family.
+And it’s an amazing feeling, having people coming to us, asking to be a part of the Douchebags family.
 They are all very passionate about the brand and we are lucky to have so many people believing in what we do, from world leading athletes to fans who have been with us from the first start.

 Does Douchebags cooperate with other influencers besides from sports?